 The extent to which remaining firm assets and private sources of liquidity can be used to meet the funding needs of the G-SIB in resolution is likely to depend in particular on the circumstances of the G-SIB's failure and on actions taken during the recovery period.
-When assessing the adequacy of private funding sources, the authorities should consider different scenarios in the resolution funding plan, with different implications for resolution funding needs and liquidity constraints, such as:

-- Slow burn scenario: a slow-burn failure might imply a more severe liquidity situation as the G-SIB may have drawn heavily on its available liquid assets as part of recovery actions taken to restore its viability. - Fast burn scenario: a fast burn failure might imply a more moderate liquidity situation where the firm has not fully utilised all of its available assets.
+When assessing the adequacy of private funding sources, the authorities should consider how the circumstances leading to the potential failure of a firm may affect resolution funding needs and liquidity constraints.
+For example, a slow-burn failure might imply a more severe liquidity situation as the G-SIB may have drawn heavily on its available liquid assets as part of recovery actions taken to restore its viability.
+On the other hand, a fast burn failure might imply a more moderate liquidity situation where the firm has not fully utilised all of its available assets.